zanoni-mbdyn/blendyn/README.md

 First of all, let's place the internal Blender R.F. in a more convenient place for us.
 Hit `Tab` to enter in edit mode and you'll notice that the mesh R.F. is in the center of the mesh.
-Hit `Shift + S` and select "Cursor to Selected" to move the 3D cursor of Blender in the center of the mesh R.F.
+Hit `Shift + S` and select "Cursor to Selected" to move the 3D cursor of Blender to the center of the mesh R.F.
 Exit edit mode and hit `Shift + Ctrl + Alt + C` and select "Origin to 3D Cursor".
 The object R.F. center will be moved.
 Now you can set the location of the crank object to be (0, 0, 0) in the Transform panel, for convenience.